 Malcolm Gladwell talks about in his book, Outliers, how anyone who is at expert status in their field has spent 10,000 hours dedicating their time to that.
 Luckily for us, experiencing stories other people create counts towards that hour mark, otherwise I am not sure many writers would reach that 10,000 mark in a lifetime by writing alone - it's so draining!

 Given that notion, I have decided to create a storytelling syllabus that you may fill out and map to your liking depending on the free time you have.
-I suggest finding an emphasis or two to focus on every week – be it plays or novels – but also encourage you to explore new mediums and see how they inspire you.
-I have often found that my best ideas for one medium came from consuming a story in another medium.
-If you are unfamiliar with the greats in other mediums, hop on over to my list of newbie recommendations for a starting point.
+I suggest finding an emphasis or two to focus on every week - be it plays or novels - but also encourage you to explore new mediums and see how they inspire you because I have often found that my best ideas for one medium came from consuming a story in another medium.